Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 Most importantly—unlike in a co-op—this can be done without board approval.

-However, the purchase price generally for condos tends to be significantly higher than for co-op units, and high-end amenities can also mean high common charges.
+However, the purchase price for condos tends to be significantly higher than for co-op units, and high-end amenities can also mean high standard charges.

 Such elevated costs may make renting out the property less feasible and profitable.

-However, the fact that building repairs are overseen by the condo board—and any costs split among unit owners as collective—is a plus.
+However, the fact that the condo board oversees building repairs—and any costs split among unit owners collectively—is a plus.

 Townhouses